Situation calculus: Formulae

-The description of a dynamic world is encoded in second order logics using three kinds of formulae: formulae about actions (preconditions and effects), formulae about the state of the world, and foundational axioms.
+The description of a dynamic world is encoded in second-order logic using three kinds of formulae: formulae about actions (preconditions and effects), formulae about the state of the world, and foundational axioms.

 Action preconditions

 Some actions may not be executable in a given situation.
 For example, it is impossible to put down an object unless one is in fact carrying it.
 The restrictions on the performance of actions are modeled by literals of the form $\textit{Poss}(a,s)$, where a is an action, s a situation, and Poss is a special binary predicate denoting executability of actions.
 In the example, the condition that dropping an object is only possible when one is carrying it is modeled by:

 As a more complex example, the following models that the robot can carry only one object at a time, and that some objects are too heavy for the robot to lift (indicated by the predicate heavy):